Atheism/Theism

 terrible.

-Of the 25 top ranking societies according to the 2004 Human Development Report from the UN all but one are the nations
+Of the 25 top ranking societies according to the 2004 Human Development Report from the UN all

-Conversely, of the 50 bottom ranked, all have high percentages of
+but one are the nations with the highest levels of atheism.
+Conversely, of the 50 bottom ranked, all have

-correlation between low infant mortality, literacy, low poverty rates, low
+studies show high positive correlation between low infant mortality, literacy,

-homicide rates, high gender equality and high percentages of atheism.
-However, societies with higher rates of
+low poverty rates, low homicide rates, high gender equality and high

-issues.
-Of course, these are just
+percentages of atheism.
+Of course, these

-statistical correlations, but are enough to show that the charge is
+are just statistical correlations, but are enough to show that the charge is

 unjustified.